binanceclassic/Binance-Classic/README.md

-# Binance-Classic
+# Binance-Classic - (BNC)

-Binance-Classic is an open-source platform that uses the distribution and decentralized nature of blockchain technology to facilitate more adoptions for the different asset classes in the Binance Smart Chain ecosystem.
+Binance Classic is an open-source platform that uses the distribution and decentralized nature of blockchain technology to facilitate more adoptions for the different asset classes in the Binance Smart Chain ecosystem.

 Website - http://binanceclassic.org/